-This story is just one story of the impact Partners In Education has in fulfilling the lives of PIE volunteers and the scope of impact of PIE’s three partner schools, Jackson and Gilcrease Elementary schools and McLain 7th Grade Academy.
+This story is just one story of the impact Partners In Education has in fulfilling the lives of PIE volunteers and the scope of impact of PIE’s three partner schools, Unity Learning Academy, Gilcrease Elementary and McLain 7th Grade Academy.

 Sing for Our Schools is a toe-tapping sing along fun-fest where you and the audience are the stars!
 Although some of our song leaders are well-known Tulsa performers, (uh-hum, Rebecca Ungerman, Thomas Williams, Rebecca Marks Jimerson) they take a back seat to audience members whose enthusiasm is enhanced with adult beverages and light snacks.

 Want to know more?
 Check out 10 Things to Know about PIE!